 Stone Veneer is a beautiful design choice that makes a wonderful addition to any home and commercial exterior or interior.
 Whether manufactured or natural stone is used, the results are always beautiful and fulfilling.

 There are many differences between natural and manufactured stone.
-Natural stone retains its color, resists weathering, is more durable, heavier, reusable, and is more labor intensive to install.
+Natural stone retains its color, resists weathering, is more durable, heavier, reusable, and is more labor-intensive to install.
 Cultured or manufactured stone is made with pre-sized pieces and controlled coloration, which reduces waste for cutting and time for installation.

-Homeowners often choose natural stone that is locally mined, adding another element of harmony with the surrounding environment.
+Homeowners often choose a natural stone that is locally mined, adding another element of harmony with the surrounding environment.
 Because of the added weight, there are additional considerations when building with natural stone.
-Often times a footing must be built as foundation for natural stone veneer.
+Often times a footing must be built as a foundation for natural stone veneer.
 This adds another expense to the process, but also adds another level of stability to the veneer’s structure.
 On the other hand, manufactured stone facing is much lighter and quicker to install than natural stone resulting in significant savings: one half to one third the cost.